poorvavp/sql-data-cleaning-project/README.md

 -WHERE Item = 'Coffee' AND per_unit_price IS NULL;

--- filling the null values in perunitprice column - cookie -UPDATE DirtyData
+-- filling the null values in perunitprice column - cookie UPDATE DirtyData
--SET per_unit_price = 1
+SET per_unit_price = 1
--WHERE Item = 'Cookie' AND per_unit_price IS NULL;
+WHERE Item = 'Cookie' AND per_unit_price IS NULL;

--- filling the null values in perunitprice column - salad UPDATE DirtyData
+- filling the null values in perunitprice column - salad UPDATE DirtyData
 SET per_unit_price = 5
 WHERE Item = 'Salad' AND per_unit_price IS NULL;

--- filling the null values in perunitprice column - sandwich UPDATE DirtyData
+- filling the null values in perunitprice column - sandwich UPDATE DirtyData
 SET per_unit_price = 4
 WHERE Item = 'Sandwich' AND per_unit_price IS NULL;

--- filling the null values in perunitprice column - smoothie UPDATE DirtyData
+-filling the null values in perunitprice column - smoothie UPDATE DirtyData
 SET per_unit_price =4
 WHERE Item = 'Smoothie' AND per_unit_price IS NULL;

--- filling the null values in perunitprice column - juice UPDATE DirtyData
+- filling the null values in perunitprice column - juice UPDATE DirtyData
 SET per_unit_price = 3
 WHERE Item = 'Juice' AND per_unit_price IS NULL;

--- filling the null values in perunitprice column - tea UPDATE DirtyData
+- filling the null values in perunitprice column - tea UPDATE DirtyData
 SET per_unit_price = 1.5
 WHERE Item = 'Tea' AND per_unit_price IS NULL;